Roast Curves

 Roast curves are the graphical representations of temperature changes during the coffee roasting process, typically plotted as bean temperature over time.
 Roasters use these curves to control flavour development, consistency, and repeatability in specialty coffee roasting.

-Why roast curves matter
+Why roast curves matter for flavor development

 Specialty vs. Commercial Coffee and Roast Curves